-  American Gods is the story of Shadow Moon, a convict released from prison, who inadvertently gets tangled up in a war between the old world gods (think characters from Thor) and the new gods (think ‘the internet’) happening in the midst of modern-day American culture.
-The series stars a slew of television favorites including Gillian Anderson (X-Files, The Fall), Ricky Whittle (The 100), Ian McShane (Deadwood, Ray Donovan), Cloris Leachman (Raising Hope), Pablo Schreiber (Orange is the New Black, The Brink), Orlando Jones (Sleepy Hollow), Crispin Glover (Texas Rising), and Dane Cook (Hawaii Five-O).
+American Gods is the story of Shadow Moon, a convict released from prison, who inadvertently gets tangled up in a war between the old world gods (think Thor) and the new gods (think ‘the internet’).
+The series stars a slew of television favorites including Gillian Anderson (X-Files), Ricky Whittle (The 100), Ian McShane (Deadwood), Cloris Leachman (Raising Hope), Pablo Schreiber (Orange is the New Black), Orlando Jones (Sleepy Hollow), Crispin Glover (Texas Rising), and Dane Cook (Hawaii Five-O).

 Watch the trailer above and, if you’re like me, you’ll want to read the book before the series begins.
 Read the synopsis below:

 A storm is coming…